mvaganov/CmdLineAsteroids/notes.md

 }
 ```

+`voice`
-This buffer for drawing console characters, which I'll refer to as glyphs.
+This is a buffer class for drawing console characters.
+I'll refer to these characters as glyphs.
 The buffer is a 2D array of these glyphs, with some additional convenience methods.
 The class is a partial class so that we can split it's impementation across multiple files.
 We'll put specialized drawing methods in a separate place.
 This code uses C-sharp's contiguous block 2D array allocation instead of an array-of-arrays, which some progammers might be more familiar with.
 Notice that Height is the first dimension and Width is the second.
-These dimensions can be in either order, but it should be consistent.
+These dimensions can be in either order, but it should be consistent once it is selected.
 	I choose Height first because it intuitively follows the existing rectangle code, and also improves CPU cache locality when scanning horizontally, which is historically how graphics work.
 The square-bracket operator is overloaded so the class can be accessed like a 2D array in our code.
 	If you want to change the order of x/y you can do it here.
 Doing so is a great exercise in resolving confusion, and internalizing the value of consistent dimension ordering.
 	Generations of graphics programmers before you have internalized the ambiguity of dimension order, and unlocked mental resiliency in the process.
-	(IWP) this is one of the invisible wizard problems that creates undocumented skills shared by many game programmers.
+	this is one of the invisible wizard problems that creates undocumented skills shared by many game programmers.

+`scene`
+scroll down and highlight the last half of the ResizeBuffer method
+write in big bold letters on the side of the screen
+  Y  you
+  A  ain't
+  G  gunna
+  N  need
+  I  it

+`voice`
 This ResizeBuffer method is more robust than we need it to be, because it will copy old data into the new buffer to maintain consistency.
 This feature will probably not be needed, so it could be argued the extra code is a waste of time and mental energy, according to the YAGNI or You Aint Gunna Need It principle.

+`scene`
+gray-out the YAGNI text, and write white text with red outline over it
+  I Don't Wanna Worry About It

+`voice`
 However, this feature fulfills my intuition of how the ResizeBuffer function should work.
 That allows me to comfortably forget about how it actually works later.
 For me, the cognitive load of writing the functionality now is less than the cognitive load of having to remember that the feature doesn't exist in the future.

+`scene`
+scroll down to WriteAt overloads, Clear, and Print + PrintBuffer

+`voice`
 The buffer needs methods to write glyphs into it.
-We need a moethod to clear the buffer before every draw.
+We need a method to clear the buffer before every draw.
 And a a convenience method for printing to the command line console, with a static implementation that could be useful for debugging.

 `scene`